IRC 7702 Pros and Cons

 An IRC 7702 plan works just like a life insurance policy because it is a life insurance policy.
 Your premium goes towards the purchase of a death benefit.
 The plan may build cash value as well.
 After death, your family is paid the death benefit from the policy / 7702 plan.
 The cash value can be used during your lifetime either by taking a withdrawal or leveraging that value to take a policy loan from the insurance company.
 Think of cash value as your equity in the life insurance death benefit.

-Even though it is not accurate to refer to a 7702 plan as a “retirement plan,” good life insurance policies like we design at Life Benefits can put you miles ahead when it comes to saving for retirement.
+Even though it is not accurate to refer to a 7702 plan as a “retirement plan,” good life insurance policies like we design at McFie Insurance can put you miles ahead when it comes to saving for retirement.

 Saving for retirement with whole life insurance (aka a 7702 plan) can open better options for more sustainable retirement income than typical financial planning which relies mainly on tax-deferred plans such as 401(k)s and IRAs.